-Although most nylon was used to make stockings, some was bought by the American military to replace silk in the manufacture of parachutes.
-When the United States entered the war, DuPont shifted nylon production to a war footing and production was channeled into national defense uses, including parachutes and bomber tyres, and supplies of nylon for stockings dried up.
+Although most nylon was used to make stockings, some were bought by the American military to replace silk in the manufacture of parachutes.
+When the United States entered the war, DuPont shifted nylon production to a war footing, and production was channeled into national defense uses, including parachutes and bomber tires, and supplies of nylon for stockings dried up.

 A new fashion arose from the nylon ration.
 Liquid stockings, it was called.
-A foundation for your legs, applied carefully and evenly for the illusion of hose.
+A foundation for your legs is applied carefully and evenly for the illusion of a hose.
 Advanced users got even more realistic by using black eyeliner pencils to draw the “seam.”
-Drawing in the seam-line on “Makeup” stockings with a device made from a screw driver handle, bicycle leg clip, and an eyebrow pencil.
+Drawing in the seam-line on “Makeup” stockings with a device made from a screwdriver handle, bicycle leg clip, and an eyebrow pencil.

 The end of the war saw nylon stockings return to the shelves and the decline of substitutes.
 DuPont began producing nylon for stockings less than two-weeks after the Japanese surrendered.
 The resumption of limited sales of nylons in the United States produced what reporters of the time called the nylon riots of 1945 and 1946, as women scrambled to buy them.

 In those parts of the world which were economically depressed and/or clothes continued to be rationed, cosmetic stockings lingered longer and were still being sold in the 1950s, well after the war was over.
 The eventual disappearance of cosmetic stockings was not the end of leg make-up, it was still used by some to make the legs looked tanned.